 Half of the work you do lies in good preparation.
 When you have everything planned out, you are more organized and much more efficient.

 It’s better to do a great job and share credits than do a poor job on your own.
 You might find yourself struggling with something that you thought will be an easy breeze.
 It happens sometimes, and it’s better to ask for help than keep struggling and not doing your job successfully.

 Furthermore, your colleague might find himself/herself in the same pickle and might ask you for help the next time.
 Having a reputation of a team player is not a bad thing.
 Your boss will definitely see it as a plus, team spirit is one of the very important qualities that employers seek in their employees.

 It’s understandable that you want to do as much work as possible, but you should know when’s the time to take a break.
 If you’re consistently rejecting the idea of taking a break, you’re not very likely to do much more work than you hoped for.
 Your concentration will decrease and your efficiency will drop.

 Step away from your desk, stretch, eat something, drink some coffee, go outside… You will feel much more refreshed and ready to do more work.
 You will be able to concentrate better and you will be much more efficient.

 When said to work smarter and not harder, these are the things you should definitely consider.
-Incorporate them into every work day and you will surely feel the difference.
+Incorporate them into every workday and you will surely feel the difference.
 It’s not always about the number of hours you spent working like a maniac, it’s about where it takes you.
 What are your results?
-Even if you manage to complete everything, and at the end of the day you feel like freshly squeezed lemon, that’s not a solution.
-At the end of the day, to work smarter means finding what works for you best.
+Even if you manage to complete everything, and at the end of the day you feel like a freshly squeezed lemon, that’s not a solution.
+At the end of the day, working smarter means finding what works for you.